NiekBeijloos/Data-Structures-and-Algorithms/Data Structures/1. Dynamic Array/README.md

 # Dynamic Array

 A dynamic array is a data structure that is often used when the number of elements, that must be stored, is unknown during compile time.
 A Dynamic Array is especially convenient for **searching** based on a given index and **insertion & deletion** at the **back** of the Array.
+However, the convenience of **insertion & deletion** is applicable when no resizing is required.

 ## Characteristics